andytango/redux-postgrest-demo/README.md

 # redux-postgrest demo

-This is usable demo that illustrates how redux-postgrest, along with websockets, can be used to build an entire CRUD application by way of TodoMVC.
+This is a usable demo that illustrates how redux-postgrest, along with websockets, can be used to build an entire CRUD application by way of TodoMVC.

 ## Key Features